 - changes in the heart’s rhythm

-- Alcoholism.
-Excessive alcohol consumption can lead to imbalances of electrolytes or nutrients, and it may cause the body to release more magnesium than usual.
+- Alcohol abuse: Excessive alcohol consumption can lead to imbalances in electrolytes or nutrients, and it may cause the body to release more magnesium than usual.

-- Diabetes.
-High levels of glucose in the kidneys can cause the body to release more magnesium.
-People with type 2 diabetes or insulin resistance may develop magnesium deficiencies.
-Diabetic ketoacidosis is a life-threatening complication of diabetes, and it can reduce magnesium levels.
+- Diabetes: If a person has type 2 diabetes or insulin resistance, high levels of glucose in the kidneys can cause the body to excrete more magnesium.
+Diabetic ketoacidosis is a life-threatening complication of diabetes, and it can reduce magnesium levels, too.

 - some antifungal drugs